 When a user submits a request to borrow an item your library already holds, Direct Request sends you a link to the item with a note indicating your library owns it.
 This feature helps your staff more efficiently process requests from your users for articles you own.

 In many cases, this means that ILL staff can complete a loan transaction without ever leaving their desk.

 Members benefit from knowledge base contributions

-As more libraries add their local knowledge bases into the WorldCat knowledge base and enable knowledge base access in WorldCat Resource Sharing, lending libraries will receive loan requests that contain direct links to electronic articles in their collections that they are licensed to loan.
+As more libraries add their local knowledge bases into the WorldCat knowledge base and enable knowledge base access in WorldShare Interlibrary Loan, lending libraries will receive loan requests that contain direct links to electronic articles in their collections that they are licensed to loan.
 This gives ILL staff the information they need to quickly retrieve the needed items without the added step of consulting multiple sites to determine an item's location.
 The time savings realized by OCLC members from this new functionality will grow over time as more OCLC members contribute local data to the global WorldCat knowledge base.

 Added value for your current subscription

-This functionality is available to all OCLC Cataloging and Resource Sharing subscribers at no additional charge.
+This functionality is available at no additional charge to libraries that subscribe to both OCLC Cataloging and OCLC Resource Sharing.

-Use of the WorldCat knowledge base for article sharing is available to any library with an OCLC Cataloging subscription and a subscription to ILLiad or WorldCat Resource Sharing.
+Use of the WorldCat knowledge base for article sharing is available to any library with an OCLC Cataloging subscription and a subscription to ILLiad or OCLC Resource Sharing.